 Brock Purdy helps the 49ers bounce back with a 30-24 victory over the Cowboys

 SANTA CLARA, Calif.
-(AP) — Brock Purdy threw a touchdown pass and ran for another score to send the San Francisco 49ers into their bye week on a high note with a 30-24 victory over the Dallas Cowboys on Sunday night.
+(AP) — One dominant quarter against Dallas proved to be enough for the San Francisco 49ers to head into their bye week on a high note.

+Brock Purdy bounced back from a shaky first half to lead three touchdown drives in the third quarter and the Niners narrowly avoided another fourth-quarter collapse with a late defensive stand that sealed a 30-24 victory Sunday night.

+“We’re a confident team,” left tackle Trent Williams said.
+“We know that we haven’t played up to our standard that many times in these first eight games.
+I don’t think that we were looking at this game to draw some newfound confidence.
+I just think that when we can run the ball effectively and not turn it over, the results today are what we can expect.”

 The Niners (4-4) bounced back from a loss last week in a Super Bowl rematch against Kansas City with a strong performance against the Cowboys (3-4) that they hope will set them up for another big push in the second half of the season.